Masafer Yatta: History

-In 1881, the British Palestine Exploration Fund (PEF) noted the following places: Shảb el Butm, meaning 'the spur of the terebinth', Tuweil esh Shîh, meaning 'the peak or ridge of Artemisia', Khirbet el Fekhît, meaning 'the ruin of the fissure', and Khirbet Bîr el 'Edd, meaning 'the ruin of the perennial well'.
-At Khirbet Bîr el 'Edd, PEF noted "traces of ruins, and a cistern", while at Khirbet el Fekhît, they noted "traces of ruins, and a cave."
+In 1881, the British Palestine Exploration Fund (PEF) noted the following places: Shảb el Butm, meaning "the spur of the terebinth", Tuweil esh Shîh, meaning "the peak or ridge of Artemisia", Khirbet el Fekhît, meaning "the ruin of the fissure", and Khirbet Bîr el 'Edd, meaning "the ruin of the perennial well".
+At Khirbet Bîr el 'Edd, PEF noted "traces of ruins, and a cistern", while at Khirbet el Fekhît, they noted "traces of ruins, and a cave".

+The name "Masafer Yatta" is believed to derive from the word Mosfaret, which may relate to the Arabic word for "travelling", in light of the distance needed to travel from the town Yatta, or alternatively from the word for "nothing" or "zero", because the area was not suitable for anything.